 Midwives have many responsibilities including performing medical procedures, charting and monitoring both you and the baby – but can’t always be by your side coaching you through each contraction.
 Doulas remain by your side and provide continuous support.
 If you have a long birth, you may switch midwives as they change shifts, but your doula will be with you for the duration of your birth.

 When is the best time to hire a birth doula?

 You can hire a doula anytime.
 The owner of West End Mamas hired her doula when she was 7 weeks pregnant!
 Others wait right up until the very end to hire one.
 Either way is just fine.
-Thankfully we have a team of wonderful doulas right here in-house, so finding someone that you feel comfortable with that is available around your due date isn’t usually too hard to do.
+Thankfully we have a team of wonderful doulas right here in-house in Toronto, Newmarket and York region, so finding someone that you feel comfortable with that is available around your due date isn’t usually too hard to do.

 Does a doula replace my birth partner?

 No, not at all.
 Doulas do not replace your birth partner.
 Doulas work as a team with both of you.
 During your labour, your doula may give your partner a break, and provide support and reassurance to them too.

 What if I want an epidural?